MURDERGUTS/MURDERGUTS/README.md

 • i LOVE roblox myths and slasher movies!!

 that's all i could really think of.
 Just ask me any questions on pt for more info :]

-boring github because i absolutely have no idea how to manage an sp